These lemon shortbread cookies are flavored with lemon zest and topped with a delicious lemon glaze.

 The History of Shortbread

 Whipped shortbread is usually made using icing sugar instead of granulated or caster sugar, taking advantage of the added starches in the flour to lighten the flour.
-And I tried this method, but I don't really like the flavor that icing sugar only gives the cookies.
+But I'm not a big fan of this method and prefer a mix of icing sugar and granulated/caster sugar.

-Why You Will Love this Lemon Shortbread Recipe
+Why You Will Love This Lemon Biscuit Recipe

-- The delicious lemony flavor will be a bright spot in your day.
+- These delicious lemon butter biscuits will be a bright spot in your day.

 - The cookie dough can be made up to a month in advance.